frappe/chat/README.md

 It is important to delete all the deprecated doctypes of the existing chat application in the framework.

-To accomplish that, you have to delete all the doctypes which has the prefix **chat**.
+To accomplish that, you would have to delete all the doctypes which has the prefix **chat**.

-After this step is completed, you can process to install the application.
+After this step is completed, you can proceed to install the application.

 ### How to install